Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools

 6. Clear conversation history

 If you find that the model is hallucinating or producing irrelevant outputs, consider clearing the conversation history and starting over.
-Some APIs like OpenAI GPT-3 API offer the ability to clear history, allowing the model to start fresh.
+Some AI platforms like OpenAI GPT-3 API offer the ability to clear history, allowing the model to start fresh.
 This can be especially useful when the model gets lost in the answers and needs a reset.

 7. Use the GitHub repository for experimentation